lfe/lfe/doc/src/lfe_guide.7.md

 # Structs

-Structs in LFE are the same as Elixir structs which have been defined in the same way so to be truly compatible.
+Structs in LFE are the same as Elixir structs and have been defined in the same way so to be truly compatible.
 This means that you can use structs defined in Elixr from LFE and structs defined in LFE from Elixir.